 Magnesium sulfate functions as a muscle relaxant and is often used for treatment of preeclampsia and prevention of eclampsia.
 Magnesium sulfate decreases the presence of hyperreflexia and lowers the risk of the development of seizures.

-At high levels, magnesium sulfate may produce hypotension due to its vasodilator effects.
-The patient will present with low blood pressure and flushing, and may have pulmonary edema or a headache.
+At high levels, magnesium sulfate may produce hypotension due to its vasodilator effects, potentially worsening pulmonary edema or headaches.
 Be sure to closely monitor the patient’s blood pressure and cardiac rhythm.

-Magnesium sulfate relaxes the central nervous system, and therefore decreases hyperreflexia.
-This may result in decreased deep tendon reflexes.
-This patient should be assessed for skeletal muscle weakness and hypotonia.
+Magnesium sulfate relaxes the central nervous system, decreases hyperreflexia and may result in decreased deep tendon reflexes.
+The patient should be assessed for skeletal muscle weakness and hypotonia.